Dionysios Skylosophos: Rebellions

+In addition to these contacts, Dionysius began withholding the contributions paid to the Ecumenical Patriarchate (dosimata) and to the empire (haraç) in order to use them for the coming struggle.
+Ultimately, he launched the uprising without any substantial foreign assistance, apart perhaps from some vague promise from Venice.
+This movement may be related to the uprising instigated by the Venetians in Albania in mid-November 1600.

 Dionysius led a farmer revolt in 1600 in the region of Agrafa.
 He was demoted from the rank of metropolitan bishop of Larissa for his public speeches inciting rebellion and for his related fundraising activities.
 He subsequently left for the Republic of Venice where he raised enough funds to pay for a peasant army and tried to get contact with the Pope.

 After returning to Greece, he made his headquarters in the Monastery of St. Demetrius in Dichouni (Διχούνι) of Thesprotia.
 As a monk, he toured the surrounding villages, raising an army of about 700 men.
 Armed with simple weapons, his army succeeded in several surprise attacks against the Ottoman garrisons of the area.
 Encouraged by these successes, he led his army into Ioannina on 11 September 1611.
 The inhabitants of the city were so surprised by the sight of the armed men and the fires that they turned against each other in confusion, unaware of the purpose of the fighting.
 This second revolt by Dionysius in 1611 in Ioannina ended in failure as the Ottoman garrison under Aslan Pasha eventually prevailed.